jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 #### Function-like macros

+Function-like macros are operate similarly to regular functions by accepting one or more arguments.

 Briefly mention variadic macros and than link to the [GCC documentation](https://gcc.gnu.org/onlinedocs/cpp/Variadic-Macros.html#Variadic-Macros) about them.

+## Tokens and Preprocessor Tokens

+Before discussing the # and ## operators in the next section, it's necessary to first explain the concepts of tokens and preprocessor tokens.

 ## Preprocessor Operators: # and ##